A Place of History and Nature

 Managing for Today and Beyond

 The pond is also the home of the Quitobaquito spring snail, the Sonoyta mud turtle and the desert caper plant.
-This is the only spot in the United States that these species can be found naturally occurring.
+This is the only spot in the United States where these species can be found naturally occurring.
 The desert caper supports the caper butterfly (ascia Howarthi) that is only found coexisting with the plant.
 The Quitobaquito spring snails are so small that they are hard to find.
 You can sometimes spot the snail, about the size of a grain of black pepper, in the spring-fed streams serving the pond.
-Quitobaquito is also the only place the Sonoyta mud turtle is found in the United States and has been deemed a candidate for protection under the Endangered Species Act.
+Quitobaquito is also the only place where the Sonoyta mud turtle is found in the United States and has been deemed a candidate for protection under the Endangered Species Act.